mpjovanovich/course_notes/index.md

 Some more text

 * First level list
+    * sodfadsf
     * Second level list Item A
         * Third level list Item A
         * Third level list Item B
         * Third level list Item C
     * Second level list Item B

+1. This is a numbered list.
+1. This is a numbered list.
+1. This is a numbered list.

 **This is bold text.**